-In this double degree programme, the mobility of the students is an integrated part of the programme and students will study at two of the consortium partner universities.
+Student mobility is an integrated part of this programme, and students will study at two of the consortium partner universities.
 Upon completion of the two-year programme, students will receive a double degree.
-The language of instruction is English.

 Through studies in the AMIS programme, students will become experts in the field of raw materials, particularly in sustainable functional materials.
 Alongside, they will get a holistic view on value and process chain.

 - During the first year of studies (either at Aalto University, TU Darmstadt in Germany or Grenoble Institute of Technology, France), students build a body of skills and knowledge that puts them on fast track to becoming specialists in materials science and entrepreneurship.
 They will receive state-of-the art knowledge in functional and applied materials science (e.g. their elaboration, phase transformation, structure, microstructure and properties) together will fundamental principles and concepts of businesses and entrepreneurship strategy.
 The year is completed by a summer camp, jointly with all the other AMIS students, and internship in the field.

 - The second year of studies is completed either at Aalto University, TU Darmstadt in Germany, Grenoble Institute of Technology or University of Bordeaux in France or University of Liège, Belgium.
 During the second year of studies, the students will acquire an in-depth understanding of some specialist topics in nanophysics, nanomaterials and functional materials.
 The specialization topic offered at Aalto University is Nanomaterials and Interfaces: Advanced Characterization and Modeling.

 See detailed course data of Aalto University courses on the study portal Into.

 The name of the major is Advanced Materials for Innovation and Sustainability and the name of the minor is Innovation and Entrepreneurship.